OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

 But there's also a bunch of features supported by Kurento or WebRTC that will be part of OpenVidu as well:

   - **Video composing**: right now OpenVidu streams are always sent and received without any processing in Kurento Media Server, so every subscription to a video stream in a video-session implies its own WebRTC connection.
-We intend to provide the possibility of configuring video-sessions to be processed and send as only one video, composed in a grid by all the published streams.
+We intend to provide the possibility of configuring video-sessions to be processed and send as only one video, composed in a grid by all the published streams (MCU architecture).
   - **Direct p2p connections between users**: OpenVidu will offer the possibility of connecting users without having to use Kurento Media Server as central node.
 This can be very advantegeous for certain use-cases, as will reduce the need of infraestructure.
-  - **Single stream video recording**: OpenVidu will support single stream recording, not only composed recording.

 ---

 ### 8. Does OpenVidu support Android and iOS?

-Since release 2.7.0 **Android** and **iOS** are supported through **[Ionic](https://ionicframework.com/)**.
-You can try [openvidu-ionic](/tutorials/openvidu-ionic/) tutorial and you will have an OpenVidu native application compatible with both Android ang iOS working in minutes.
+Since release 2.7.0 **Android** and **iOS** are supported through **[Ionic](https://ionicframework.com/){:target="_blank"}**.
+You can try [openvidu-ionic](/tutorials/openvidu-ionic/){:target="_blank"} tutorial and you will have an OpenVidu native application compatible with both Android ang iOS working in minutes.

-In the future OpenVidu team plans to support **[React Native](https://facebook.github.io/react-native/)** and **[Native Script](https://www.nativescript.org/)** frameworks in the same manner.
+In the future OpenVidu team plans to support **[React Native](https://facebook.github.io/react-native/){:target="_blank"}** and **[Native Script](https://www.nativescript.org/){:target="_blank"}** frameworks in the same manner.

 ---

 ### 9. Which is the current status of OpenVidu on scalability and fault tolerance?

-OpenVidu load testing process is described in detail in this **[Medium post](https://medium.com/@openvidu/openvidu-load-testing-a-systematic-study-of-openvidu-platform-performance-b1aa3c475ba9)**.
-Results are the following for 7-to-7 sessions were every participant sends one audio-video stream (540x360, 30 fps) and receives 6 remote streams (same video):
+OpenVidu load testing process is described in detail in this **[Medium post](https://medium.com/@openvidu/openvidu-load-testing-a-systematic-study-of-openvidu-platform-performance-b1aa3c475ba9){:target="_blank"}**.
+Results are the following for 7-to-7 sessions were every participant sends one audio-video stream (540x360, 30 fps) and receives 6 remote streams (same video).
+The table states the maximum number of entities that can be established until CPU reaches 100% use.

 <div class="row" style="margin-bottom: 10px; text-align: center; text-align: -webkit-center">
   <img class="img-responsive" src="/img/docs/troubleshooting/load_test_results.png">
 </div>

 That said, one of the most important features OpenVidu will offer is the possibility of automated scalability and fault tolerance.
-We intend to provide an easy-to-use service integrated with Amazon Web Services to allow the automated launching and shutdown of servers depending on the workload of your application.
+We intend to provide an easy-to-use service integrated with most popular cloud providers to allow the automated launching and shutdown of servers depending on the workload of your application.

 ---